How to Grow and Care for Rock Cress Plant

 Rock Cress is seldom bothered by insects or disease.
 Apply insecticide or

-fungicide as needed.
+fungicide only if needed.